hoskeri/hoskeri.github.com/blog/_posts/2008-08-29-moon-is-a-harsh-mistress.markdown

 ---
-title: The Moon is a Harsh Mistress - Part One
+title: The Moon is a Harsh Mistress
 layout: default
 ---